MrMicc/frontend-nanodegree-resume/README.md

 ## Your starting point...
 ### js/helper.js
 Within helper.js, you’ll find a large collection of strings containing snippets of HTML.
-Within many snippets, you’ll find placeholder data in the form of `%data%` or `%contact%`.
+Within many snippets, you’ll find placeholder data in the form of `%data%` or `%contacts%`.

 Each string has a title that describes how it should be used.
 For instance, `HTMLworkStart` should be the first `<div>` in the Work section of the resume. `HTMLschoolLocation` contains a `%data%` placeholder which should be replaced with the location of one of your schools.